japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 - \A: matches the start of a string
 - \Z: matches the end of a string
 - \z: similar to \Z, but the main difference is that it will not match before a trailing newline at the end of a string
-- \b: used to match a character matched by \w and a character not matched by \w
+- \b: used to match a word matched by \w and a word not matched by \w
 - \B: used to match the position between characters matched by \w

 ### Quantifiers

 Quantifiers, also known as repetition operators, are used to define the number of matching tokens in the regular expression.
 The following characters are used for this purpose:

-- Question mark ("?"): used to match the preceeding token zero or one time, which makes the token optional
+- Question mark ("?"): used to match the preceeding token zero or one time, which makes the token _optional_
 - Astherisk ("\*"): used to match the preceeding token zero or more times
-- Plus ("+"): used to match the preceeding token one or more times, which makes the token required
+- Plus ("+"): used to match the preceeding token one or more times, which makes the token _required_

-For example, to match an HTML tag with no attributes, one could write the following regular expression:
+For example, to _match an HTML tag with no attributes_, one could write the following regular expression:

 ```bash
 const match = /^<[A-Za-z][A-Za-z0-9]*>/g.test("<b>");